-Another historic castle found in the county of Clare is the Dysert O’Dea Castle that was built in 1490.
+Another historic castle found in the county of Clare is the Dysert O’Dea Castle which was built in 1490.
 It has since been restored and you’ll find the Clare Archaeology Centre here- which has won many national awards.
 There is a variety of local artefacts found in the castle’s 10 rooms some dating back to 1000BC which can be explored.

 Around the castle, there is an archaeological trail where you can explore 25 different monuments.
-Monuments include a 12th century high cross, a holy well, a round tower and medieval forts.
+Monuments include a 12th-century high cross, a holy well, a round tower and medieval forts.

 Father Ted’s House

 A popular attraction in County Clare is this famous House that was featured in an iconic Irish Television show.
 That show happened to be ‘Father Ted’.
 If you’re a tourist visiting you might not know about the much-loved show but we still highly recommend visiting the house.